leo9223/Android-Resource-Owner-Flow-client-for-IdentityServer4/README.md

 You are warmly welcome to help me in making this code more elegant and adding more features for IdentityServer4.
 Please ping me at @leo_9223

 ###Credits
-I would really like to say thanks to @leastprivilege and @brockallen they really help me to complete this.
+I would really like to say thanks to [Dominick Baier](https://github.com/leastprivilege) and [Brock Allen](https://github.com/brockallen) they really help me to complete this.

 ###Screen Shots